DeepLabCut/DeepLabCut/docs/functionDetails.md

 dataset, the user can provide multiple shuffle indices to evaluate the corresponding network.
 If the generalization is not sufficient, the user might want to:

-• check if the labels were imported correctly, i.e. invisible points are not labeled and the points of interest are labeled accurately
+• check if the labels were imported correctly; i.e., invisible points are not labeled and the points of interest are labeled accurately

 • make sure that the loss has already converged